satpalsr/sdk/docs/server.hytopia.collideroptions.relativerotation.md

 ## HYTOPIA.ColliderOptions.relativeRotation property

 The relative rotation of the collider.
+Relative to parent rigid body.

 **Signature:**